byterubpay/byterub-site/_posts/2018-01-21-logs-for-the-Bulletproofs-meeting-held-on-2018-01-21.md

 **\<sgp>** "Bulletproof/fees meeting" lol
 **\<rehrar>** Ah, good point.
 **\<rbrunner>** Just think that currencies normally work within time frames of decades
-**\<pebx>** rbrunner well it's some kind of an issue if someone will implement monero developed code before monero does...
+**\<pebx>** rbrunner well it's some kind of an issue if someone will implement byterub developed code before byterub does...
 **\<sarang>** That's part of what we're trying to avoid
 **\<pebx>** at least for observers
 **\<sgp>** @dEBUYNE can you speak about what you meant by "partial fix"?